Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Solving UPF :

 Whenever $|Q| \geq k$, the activated robot checks if the current configuration $Q$ falls in one of the special cases, i.e., if it is already equivalent to the target pattern or the robot positions not coinciding with a specific pattern point are all located at $\overline{O\hat{p}_k}$.
 In the former case, i.e., if the configuration already satisfies the pattern, no robot moves.
 In the latter, Procedure {\last} is invoked to finalize the formation of the pattern.

-If it is not a special case, i.e., Procedure {\last} returns $null$, then the activated robot computes a joint configuration, denoted by $\map$, following Procedure {\overl} to properly overlap the pattern on the current configuration.
+If the configuration does not correspond to a special case, Procedure {\last} returns $null$, and the activated robot computes a ``joint configuration", denoted by $\map$, to properly overlap the pattern on the current configuration (Procedure {\overl}).

-If a joint configuration cannot be computed, i.e., $\map=null$, then there must be at least a robot that can move towards $O$ (provided it is not responsible for $SEC(Q)$ and it has a free radial path) by means of Procedure {\lead}, or there must be a robot located at $O$.
+If a joint configuration cannot be computed, i.e., $\map=null$, then there must be at least a robot that can move toward $O$ (provided it is not responsible for $SEC(Q)$ and it has a free radial path) by means of Procedure {\lead}, or there must be a robot located at $O$.
 In this latter case, again Procedure {\lead} is executed to create a leader configuration with a leader angular sequence.

 Once $Q$ admits a leader angular sequence, the activated robot overlaps $Q$ and $\hat{P}$ in a specific way creating the joint configuration $\map$, and then it checks if $\map$ admits a leader angular sequence.
 If not, Procedure {\lead} is executed to create a leader angular sequence in $\map$.
 Otherwise, Procedure {\occ} is executed.
 The goal of this Procedure is to move a specific robot to the highest priority empty pattern point $p_l$.